Limbo (1999 film)

-Limbo is a 1999 drama film written, produced, edited, and directed by American independent filmmaker John Sayles.
-The drama features Mary Elizabeth Mastrantonio, David Strathairn, Vanessa Martinez and Kris Kristofferson.
+Limbo is a 1999 American adventure drama film written, produced, edited, and directed by John Sayles.
+It stars Mary Elizabeth Mastrantonio, David Strathairn, Vanessa Martinez, and Kris Kristofferson.
 It is the first theatrical film to be released and distributed by Screen Gems.

 Plot

 Port Henry, Alaska, is a town undergoing stress as the local economy switches from an industrial one based on the canning and paper industries towards a tourism-based model.
-Joe Gastineau is a former high school basketball star and fisherman who quit fishing after some undisclosed tragedy.
-He now works as a handyman, particularly for Frannie and Lou, a lesbian couple who own the local resort hotel.
-Joe is friends with teenager Noelle De Angelo who also works for Frankie and Lou.
-At an event which they are working, Noelle's mother Donna, a lounge singer, breaks up with her live in boyfriend and asks Joe for help in moving.
+Joe Gastineau (David Strathairn) is a former high school basketball star and fisherman who now works as a handyman, particularly for Frankie (Kathryn Grody) and Lou (Rita Taggart), a lesbian couple who own the local resort hotel.
+Joe is friends with teenager Noelle De Angelo (Vanessa Martinez), who also works for Frankie and Lou.
+At an event at the hotel, Noelle's mother, lounge singer Donna (Mary Elizabeth Mastrantonio), breaks up with her live-in boyfriend and asks Joe to help her move.
 The two become close and eventually begin a romantic relationship.

-Meanwhile, Joe gets the chance to return to fishing when Frankie and Lou ask him to work a fishing boat which they have acquired as collateral from local fisherman Harmon.
-Donna has a strained relationship with her daughter Noelle, due mainly to Noelle's disapproval of her mother's lifestyle.
-This is exacerbated when Donna begins dating Joe, who Noelle had a crush on.
-Donna overhears the story of why Joe quit fishing: he had been involved in a deadly sinking which claimed the lives of all of his boatmates, including the brother of local bush pilot and small-time criminal "Smilin Jack" Johannson.
+Meanwhile, Joe gets the chance to return to fishing when Frankie and Lou ask him to work a fishing boat that they have acquired as collateral from local fisherman Harmon King (Leo Burmester).
+Donna' relationship with Noelle is strained, mainly because of Noelle's disapproval of her mother's lifestyle.
+This is exacerbated when Donna begins dating Joe, whom Noelle had a crush on.
+Donna also overhears the story of why Joe quit fishing: he had been involved in a deadly sinking that claimed the lives of his boatmates, including the brother of local bush pilot and small-time criminal "Smilin' Jack" Johannson (Kris Kristofferson).